madebykind/madebykind-v3/content/work/papyrus.md

   </div>
 </div>

 {{< blockquote author="Michelle Pavey" role="Strategy Director, Kind" wrapperclass="py-16 lg:py-32 xl:py-48" align="center">}}Projects like this are a powerful reminder of what good brand and communications work can actually do.
-When the people you're trying to reach are young, vulnerable, and sometimes at the very edge of what they can cope with, getting the strategic foundation right is the difference between someone finding the help they need or not.
+When the people you’re trying to reach are young, vulnerable, and sometimes at the very edge of what they can cope with, getting the strategic foundation right is the difference between someone finding the help they need or not.
 The privilege of working with Papyrus is that you feel that purpose in every decision you make, and it impacts everything.{{</ blockquote >}}